Vaginal Healing And Recovery After Birth

 - Take it easy on your body and give yourself permission to rest and restore.
 As we normalise the need for rest, you make it more accessible for the next mother.

-- Use a Perineal Soothing Spray to speed up the healing and make yourself feel better.
+- Use the Cleanse and Soothe Perineal Spray to speed up the healing and make yourself feel better.
 Cleansing with Noonie's special no-touch formula during and after urinating keeps the area clean while maintaining skin's natural pH balance and calms any burning.

 Postpartum bleeding, discharge and cramping are unavoidable post birth—even after a C-section.
 Right after delivery, your body will begin to shed blood and parts of the uterine lining called lochia.
 The bleeding and discharge are heaviest in the first few days following birth and usually diminish after 5 days with light discharge or clotting continuing for 4-6 weeks.
 (Discharge is typically lighter with C-sections).
 Check with your doctor or midwife if the bleeding does not substantially reduce after a few days.

 You'll need maternity pads, as you don't want tampons or anything else bothering your bits whilst they heal.
 We recommend use cooling padsicles after birth.
-Wearing a padsicle or cooling maternity pad has the absorbency of a maternity pad, with the added soothing feature of being COLD!
-Helping reduce inflammation, soreness and swelling can speed up the healing time for your noonie and perineum.
+Our cooling maternity padsicles has the absorbency of a maternity pad and the added soothing feature of being COLD to speed up the healing time for your noonie and perineum.

 Abdominal cramping like period cramps can also be expected as your uterus shrinks back to normal size after delivery.
-You may notice these are stronger when breastfeeding with bub (our bodies are so smart, and the hormones released during breastfeeding help to contract the uterus back to its normal size).
+You may notice the effects are more severe when breastfeeding with bub (our bodies are so smart, and the hormones released during breastfeeding help to contract the uterus back to its normal size).

 Postpartum healing tips:

 Get some mesh underwear (they often give out at hospitals and birthing centres) or some cheap comfy loose fitting underwear that you won't necessarily want to keep forever.
 You can also buy adult diapers if you're experiencing heavy bleeding those first few days.
-All of these options work great with lightweight high-absorbency padsicles to help ease any discomfort and pain and mean you won't need to sacrifice mobility.
+All of these options work great with the Noonie lightweight high-absorbency padsicles to help ease any discomfort and pain.
+Additionally, you won't need to sacrifice mobility.

 Frequent Peeing After Birth